 If your visit is NOT covered by insurance, please be prepared to pay for your exam on the day of your appointment.
 We accept cash, checks, and credit cards (Visa, MasterCard, Discover, and CareCredit).
-Please be aware that payments made by credit/debit card (Visa, Mastercard, & Discover) are subject to a 3% service charge.
+Please be aware that payments made by credit/debit card (Visa, Mastercard, & Discover) are subject to a $4 transaction fee.
 Health savings cards and CareCredit are excluded from the service charge.

 If you are scheduled for a complete eye examination, this includes dilating your eyes.
 We recommend that you bring sunglasses to wear after a dilated exam; your eyes will be light sensitive until the dilating drops wear off.

 Our optical department does NOT accept: State Medicaid, Buckeye, United Healthcare Community, Caresource, Paramount, or Molina insurance plans.
 If you need to get glasses, we have a list of optical providers in the area that accept these insurances.

 Are you wearing contact lenses or interested in contacts?
 Please make sure you advise the office when you schedule your appointment, or your exam WILL NOT include a contact lens exam!